bcgov/data-publication/pages/dpw_bcdc.md

 + These are not intended to replace a full listing of records for an sub-organization.
 + Groups by default are public but a request them to be visible to IDIR only can be made.

-To create a group, the following information is required and can be sent to the Catalogue team at [datacat@gov.bc.ca](mailto:datacat@gov.bc.ca).
+To create a group, the following information is required and can be sent to [DataBC](mailto:data@gov.bc.ca).

 **Requirements:**
 + **Group Name**: